-While bulgur wheat may not always be your first grain of choice, it is surprisingly nutritional and has a number of health benefits, including its ability to improve digestion, stimulate growth and development, stimulate circulation, aid with sleep, prevent chronic disease, and protect the immune system, among others.
+While bulgur wheat may not always be your first grain of choice, it is surprisingly nutritious and has a number of health benefits.
+They include its ability to improve digestion, stimulate growth and development, boost circulation, aid in sleep, prevent chronic disease, and protect the immune system, among others.

-It is unlikely that you will come across bulgur wheat outside the cuisine or national borders of the Middle East, India or Europe, but this variety of dried cracked wheat has many culinary applications in those areas.
-It is actually a mixture of the groats (hulled kernels) from different types of wheat that are found in those regions.
-This ingredient is very popular in side dishes, and is able to cook very quickly, which makes it a convenient and versatile food.
-If you are a fan of those cuisines, then you have likely experienced bulgur as an ingredient in taboulleh.
-Bulgur wheat can be made in many forms, including pasta, breads, and warm or cold grain salads.
+Bulgur wheat is a mixture of the groats (hulled kernels) from different types of wheat that are found in the Middle East, India, or Europe.
+This ingredient is very popular in various side dishes and is able to cook very quickly, which makes it a convenient and versatile food.
+If you are a fan of those cuisines, then you have likely experienced bulgur as an ingredient in tabouleh.
+It in many forms, including pasta, bread, and warm or cold grain salads.